HARPS: An Online POMDP Framework for Human-Assisted Robotic Planning and Sensing: Technical Approach

-To accommodate stochastic switching dynamics, it is generally convenient to include mode states $m$ as shown in Fig. \ref{fig:graphicalModels} (right) for the Road Network problem, which dictate alterations to the target state transition models,
+As described in the motivating problem of Fig. \ref{fig:bothAnnotated}, the target can transition between two high level modes, either constrained to the roadway or unconstrained on foot.
+These two modes carry their own transition dynamics, and separately influence other state's transitions.
+For example, the target cannot transition into the road-constrained state without first being near a roadway, but can move much more quickly between spatial states once they have.
+To accommodate stochastic switching dynamics, it is generally convenient to include a finite number of discrete mode states $m$ as shown in Fig. \ref{fig:graphicalModels}, which dictate alterations to the target state transition models,

 This additional discrete state variable can be easily handled by POMCP and other Monte Carlo tree search approximations, which rely on generative black box simulators and support edits to $\mathcal{T}$ and $\mathcal{O}$.
 Offline approximations based on switching-mode POMDPs \cite{brunskill2010planning} can also accommodate hybrid dynamics, but require stationary models.
-Such hybrid model extensions also open the door to active semantic queries and specific human observations $o_h$ pertaining to $m$, which can greatly enhance the Bayesian belief for $m$.
+Such hybrid model extensions also open the door to active semantic queries and specific human observations $o_h$ pertaining to $m$ (e.g. `Is the target still traveling on the road'), which can greatly enhance the Bayesian belief for $m$.

 With this modification to the generative model, the probability of different state transition models being in effect can be explicitly represented via particle approximation as